shubhamJay/minefield/README.md

 ## In the game I have provided 2 ways to play.
-* Browser - Just open Index.html in browser and start playing.
+* Browser - Clone the repo.
+Do `npm init`.
+Open Index.html in browser and start playing.
-* Commandline - Go to node repl.
-Then `let game = require("./gameForNode.js")` and do `game.startGame()` and start playing via commandline.
+* Commandline - Clone the repo.
+Do `npm init`. and then type `node gameForNode.js` and you can start playing.